dhyegocalota/dotfiles/modules/iterm2/README.md

 ```

 ## Settings & Profiles
-It has to load my settings and profiles yet.
+`TODO: It has to load my settings and profiles yet.`